 - A new framework for thinking about work-life "balance" that provides relief to the overwhelmed perfectionist in many of us

 - An introduction to self-reflection questions designed to unlock new approaches to common challenges

 - Tangible ideas to create change based on the sharing of examples from real-life situations

 Location: Black Community Services Center, 418, Santa Teresa St., BCSC Community Room (campus map)

 Free and open to all faculty, staff, post-docs, retirees of Stanford University, LPCH, Stanford Hospitals and clinics, and eligible dependents.
 BeWell Berry available for eligible employees.

 About the Speaker: Currently the Senior Director of WorkLife Strategy at Stanford, Phyllis Stewart Pires is passionate about helping people successfully manage the competing demands of work, study, personal and family life.
 With a master’s degree in developmental studies, Phyllis is endlessly interested in how people grow and thrive, and she has spoken and written about such topics as work-life integration, women in leadership and creating inclusive work environments.
 As part of a dual-career couple juggling the demands of kids and aging parents, Phyllis also brings hard-won perspective to her work, including her view that “balance” may lead people to chase an impossible goal and needs to be re-framed.

-Workshop cosponsored by Stanford’s WorkLife Office and Faculty Staff Help Center.
+Workshop cosponsored by the Faculty Staff Help Center and the WorkLife Office.